-Housing related expenses aren’t all bad.
+Housing-related expenses aren’t all bad.
 Even though a mortgage is a substantial part of your budget, the hope is that you are also building equity and increasing your net worth.
 In our case, our home has gone up in value almost 25% since we moved in 7 years ago.
-Great if we were to sell our place (we’re not), but not so great when it comes with a similar increase in property taxes.
-That combined with paying down our mortgage means we have built up quite a bit of equity from owning a home and not living with parents.
+That combined with paying down our mortgage means we have built up a decent amount of equity from owning a home and not living with parents.
 The numbers still favour living at home, but it’s not nearly as substantial.

-Another factor for would be in transportation costs.
-We recently sold our second car and have been living as a one car family for a few months now, and that would no longer be possible at my parents’ place.
+Another factor would be transportation costs.
+We recently sold our second car and have been living as a one-car couple.
+That would no longer be possible at my parents’ place.
 As I said, they live out in the suburbs, and we both work in the city, with very different schedules.
-That would mean both of us commuting every day, and instead of spending maybe $40 a month on gas we’d be at almost $80 a week.
-This wouldn’t be the case for everyone, maybe your parents actually live more conveniently than you, but dealing with that commute every day would soon make me crazy.
+That would mean both of us commuting every day, and instead of spending $40 a month on gas we’d be at almost $80 a week.
+This wouldn’t be the case for everyone, but it’s a factor for us.
+Maybe your parents actually live more conveniently than you, but dealing with that commute every day would soon make me crazy.

 It’s Not All About the Money